What you need to do as a fisheries business from 1 January 2021.

 You’ll need an Export Health Certificates for imports of fish that originate outside of the EU.
-You will not need an Export Health Certificate for imports of fish or fish products from the EU after the UK leaves the EU.
+You will not need an Export Health Certificate for imports of fish or fish products from the EU after 1 January 2021.

 Eels and eel products